kanishk083/Invoice-Extractor/README.md

-#  Invoice Extractor : Invoice Understanding Nodel
+#  Invoice Extractor : Invoice Understanding Model

 The **Invoice Extractor** is an GENAI Streamlit application that intelligently reads invoices whether clean PDFs or low-quality scanned images and extracts all the important information automatically.
 Powered by **Google Gemini**, this tool transforms any invoice into a clear, human-friendly explanation and summary.